 Each client will have a portfolio tailored to his or her situation.
 For example, if you have high cash flow needs, low risk tolerance and an investment horizon of 10 years, your portfolio will be completely different than someone with high risk tolerance and low cash flow needs.
 Your first few meetings with your advisor will draw out your financial objectives and investment factors needed to construct your portfolio.
 Quantum Financial Planning primarily invests in mutual funds, but will also provide advice on stocks, bonds and other securities.

 Northern Capital Management

 Northern Capital Management can trace its roots back to 1992.
 Today, it offers a comprehensive range of wealth and investment advisory services to individuals, families, corporations and foundations.
-However, most of its clientele is composed of high-net-worth individuals.
-This means that the average client of Northern Capital Management has a net worth of more than $1 million.
+Most individual clients do not have a high net worth.

 The financial planning services offered by the firm can touch on a wealth of topics, including developing cash flow plans, retirement planning and preparing for your children’s college expenses.
 It also helps clients build investment portfolios on a discretionary and non-discretionary basis.